All blog posts

 • Seasonal adaptation: Quickly re-theme existing creative for holidays, promotions, and trends

-Soku AI plugs directly into this workflow by analyzing your existing PMax asset performance, identifying creative gaps, and recommending exactly which types of images, videos, and copy to produce next.
+Soku AI plugs directly into this workflow through the Google Ads integration, analyzing your existing PMax asset performance, identifying creative gaps, and recommending exactly which types of images, videos, and copy to produce next.
 Instead of guessing what the algorithm wants, you get data-driven creative briefs that map directly to PMax's optimization signals.

 PMax vs Standard Campaigns: When Creative Strategy Differs